Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 1. Stand on the resistance band with your feet hip-width apart.
 Grip the ends of the band in each hand.

-2. Make sure you bend at the waist and keep your back straight and your torso parallel to the floor.
+2. Bend at the waist, keep your back straight, and torso parallel to the floor with a neutral spine.

-3. Pull the resistance band up towards your abdomen and squeeze your shoulder blades together at the top of the movement.
+3. Gently pull the resistance band up towards your abdomen and squeeze your shoulder blades together at the top of the movement.

-4. Slowly lower the band back to the starting position.
+4. Slowly return the band to its original position.

 • Close-grip pulldown